cyrilfretlink/try-purescript-react-basic/purs-css-modules-webpack-plugin/README.md

 type ClassNames =
   ( "title" :: String )

-foreign import importCSSModule :: Effect (Record ClassNames)
+foreign import importCssModule :: Effect (Record ClassNames)
 ```

 This module exports a few bindings:

 + `ClassNames` is a [row](https://github.com/purescript/documentation/blob/master/language/Types.md#row-polymorphism) describing the stylesheet local class names.
-+ `importCSSModule` yields a mapping of the stylesheet local class names to their corresponding compiled class names.
++ `importCssModule` yields a mapping of the stylesheet local class names to their corresponding compiled class names.

 Let’s use the `title` class declared in `Components/App.css` to style our `h1`.
 Import the necessary bindings: